 Unfortunately, there are scams out there and your best defense is to educate yourself so you don’t get duped.

 It’s about you, it’s your data it’s your money that these scammers are after so it’s up to you to defend yourself.

 If you’re looking for jobs online, you may want to check out this article here.

-If you have any questions in regards to these job board alters, feel free to let me know below, thanks!
+If you have any questions with regard to these job board alters, feel free to let me know below.
+Thanks